oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 data_cells = XLSX.readdata(file, "Table1", "A1:B4")
 cal4run = Dict(data_cells[row, 1] => data_cells[row, 2] for row in axes(data_cells, 1))
 ```

+Since two runs are associated with each .CAL file, it makes sense to first process the
+.CAL files and create a dictionary from which we can retrieve the `RiMapper` generated from
+a given .CAL file.

 ```@example 5
 mpr4cal = Dict()